sherlyazkiah/Mobile-Dev/codelab10_basic_state/master_plan/README.md

     - TextField for entering new task names.

     - Expanded + ListView for displaying the current task list.

+Navigator Push

+- When the user taps a button (e.g., “View Plan”), the app navigates to a new screen using Navigator.push().

+- The same PlanProvider instance is passed along, so state remains consistent.

 Right side (green) shows the structure after navigation: